noor2560/The-Dice-Game/README.md

 #### Usage
 - Open the index.html file in your preferred web browser.
-- Click on the "Roll Dice" button/ refresh the page to simulate a dice roll for both players.
+- Refresh the page to simulate a dice roll for both players.
 - View the results and see which player wins.